dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-6 Memory Prefetching.md

 Modern CPUs have two automatic mechanisms for solving that problem: hardware prefetching and OOO execution.
 HW prefetchers help to hide the memory access latency by initiating prefetching requests on repetitive memory access patterns.
 An OOO engine looks `N` instructions into the future and issues loads early to enable smooth execution of future instructions that will demand this data.

 HW prefetchers fail when data accesses patterns are too complicated to predict.
-And there is nothing SW developers can do about it as we cannot control the behavior of this unit.
+And there is nothing software developers can do about it as we cannot control the behavior of this unit.
 On the other hand, an OOO engine does not try to predict memory locations that will be needed in the future as HW prefetching does.
 So, the only measure of success for it is how much latency it was able to hide by scheduling the load in advance.

 Consider a small snippet of code in [@lst:MemPrefetch1], where `arr` is an array of one million integers.
 The index `idx`, which is assigned to a random value, is immediately used to access a location in `arr`, which almost certainly misses in caches as it is random.
 It is impossible for a HW prefetcher to predict as every time the load goes to a completely new place in memory.
 The interval from the time the address of a memory location is known (returned from the function `random_distribution`) until the value of that memory location is demanded (call to `doSomeExtensiveComputation`) is called *prefetching window*.
 In this example, the OOO engine doesn't have the opportunity to issue the load early since the prefetching window is very small.
 This leads to the latency of the memory access `arr[idx]` to stand on a critical path while executing the loop as shown in Figure @fig:SWmemprefetch1.
 It's clear that the program waits for the value to come back (the hatched fill rectangle in the diagram) without making forward progress.